contradb/contra/smoke-tests/README.md

 ## Preferences

-Log in as whatever user
+Log in as the user created in User creation.

 1. go to [User Name] > Account menu item
 1. verify that Update Notifications saves the radio button values